Buckwheat • Quick Cover Crop for Weed Control

 Buckwheat is one of the easiest and quickest cover crops, used primarily to suppress weeds and improve soil tilth.
 It is a warm-weather crop that can be used between spring and fall vegetables or in preparing new ground — when planted on newly prepared sod ground, buckwheat will help rot down the sod — for vegetable or berry production in fall or the following year.

-Buckwheat is an attractive plant, 2' to 4' tall with triangular leaves and flowers of white, pink, or red.
-Buckwheat germinates within days of seeding and does best at a soil temperature of at least 55F/12.8C.
-It begins to flower in four weeks and is a source of nectar for honeybees and native pollinators.
-Seed matures two to three weeks after flowering and, if left in the field, is a food source for ground-dwelling birds such as quail and pheasant.
+Buckwheat is an attractive plant, 2' to 4' tall, with triangular leaves and flowers of white, pink, or red.
+Buckwheat germinates within days of seeding and does best at a soil temperature of at least 55°F/12.8°C. It begins to flower in 4 weeks and is a source of nectar for honeybees and native pollinators.
+Seed matures 2 to 3 weeks after flowering and, if left in the field, provides a food source for ground-dwelling birds such as quail and pheasant.
 Buckwheat will be killed by light frost.
-It does not provide nitrogen nor does it increase soil organic matter significantly, but it does improve soil condition in the top few inches, a benefit for vegetable seeds and transplants.
+It does not provide nitrogen nor does it increase soil organic matter significantly, but it does improve the soil condition within the top few inches, a benefit for vegetable seeds and transplants.

 The key to using buckwheat for weed control is to provide the optimum conditions for getting it up and growing so that it will be ahead of weeds.
 Here are some tips for getting a strong stand and managing it for improved vegetable production in the future:

-- Let the soil warm up and dry out if it's been wet.
+- Let the soil warm up and dry out if conditions have been wet.
 Buckwheat seed rots easily in cold, wet soil.
 If the soil is extremely dry, irrigate to a depth of 1" before planting.

 - Buckwheat seed should be barely covered with soil for best germination.
-Do not plant too deeply, but don't leave the seed exposed on the soil surface either.
-Buckwheat seed can be hand-broadcast at a rate of 60 lb. per acre if care is taken to spread it evenly.
-Or it can be drilled to a depth of less than 1 inch at a rate of 50 lb. per acre.
-If there is heavy weed pressure or you are planting organic buckwheat seed, you may want to increase the rate to about 80 lb. per acre.
+Do not plant too deeply, but don't leave the seed exposed on the soil surface, either.
+Buckwheat seed can be hand-broadcast at a rate of 60 pounds per acre if care is taken to spread it evenly.
+Or, it can be drilled to a depth of less than 1 inch at a rate of 50 pounds per acre.
+If there is heavy weed pressure or you are planting organic buckwheat seed, you may want to increase the rate to about 80 pounds per acre.

-- The plants should start to flower about four or five weeks after seeding.
+- The plants should start to flower about 4 or 5 weeks after seeding.
 If the land is needed for a fall crop, mow the buckwheat before the seeds mature.
-If the land won't be needed until the following year, the buckwheat can be left to reseed and a second crop can be grown in the same season.
-However, buckwheat will not overwinter, so it should be mowed and replaced with a winter cover crop in late summer or fall.
+If the land won't be needed until the following year, the buckwheat can be left to reseed, and a second crop can be grown in the same season.
+Buckwheat will not overwinter, however, so it should be mowed and replaced with a winter cover crop in late summer or fall.